View Karl Beilmann's Obituary on emissourian.com and share memories

 |

-A celebration of life for Karl T. Beilmann, Dyer, Tenn., formerly of Washington, will be Monday, Feb.
-10, at 11:30 a.m. at the Hoffmeister South County Chapel.
+Karl was a combat veteran of the Vietnam War.
+While serving in the U.S. Army, Karl received the National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal w/60 Device, 2 Overseas Bars and Marksman (Rifle M-14).
+After his military service, he worked as a lieutenant deputy sheriff in Franklin County, from 1977 to 1988, and Monroe County, Fla., from 1989 to 2003.
+He was a member of Vietnam Veterans of America, Gibson County, Tenn., and Emergency Management Association, Gibson County, Tenn.
+He also served as the Shares SE regional coordinator.

+A memorial visitation was held from 10 to 11:30 a.m.
+Monday, Feb.
+10, at Hoffmeister South County Chapel, 1515 Lemay Ferry Road, Lemay, MO 63125.
+Following the visitation, a celebration of life remembering Karl was held.

-Inurnment, with full military honors, will be at Jefferson Barracks National Cemetery at 1:30 p.m.
+Inurnment, with military honors, followed at Jefferson Barracks National Cemetery, St. Louis, at 1:30 p.m.

-Visitation will be from 10 am until the time of the service, at the chapel.
+In lieu of flowers, contributions to Got Your Six Support Dogs, 407 Beltline Road 352, Collinsville, IL 62234 or the Gateway Chapter, 1311 Lindbergh Plaza Center, St. Louis, MO 63132 are appreciated.